The Blue Cottage is decorated for St. Patrick’s Day! I made this super easy St. Patrick’s Day banner — here is the tutorial.

-After I measured how much twine I’d need to span our fireplace mantel, I started cliping the banner pieces to the twine.
+After I measured how much twine I’d need to span our fireplace mantel, I started clipping the banner pieces to the twine.
 Voila — St. Patrick’s Day banner in minutes.

 Since it’s hard to attach something to the stone top of our mantel, I just put the ends of the twine under the cake stand on one side and the vase on the other, and readjusted the banner pieces until I was happy with it.

-I put together the rest of the decor by grabbing a lot of things I have that are green, like the plants, the dried hydrangea, and the vintage bottles, and added just a few new pieces.
+I put together the rest of the decor by grabbing a lot of things I have that are green, like the fake plants and the vintage bottles, and added just a few new pieces.

 I was looking for St. Patrick’s Day decor the last few weeks, and soon I’ll be concentrating on finding a few new items for spring and Easter decor.

-The shamrock with the burlap bow is from the craft store, and the most expensive new item I bought was the green garland around the fireplace frame — that was about $19, but I had a 40% off coupon.
+The shamrock with the burlap bow is from the craft store, and the most expensive new item I bought was the green garland around the fireplace frame — that was about $19, but I had a 40% off coupon at the craft store.

 It’s tricky to position things on our mantel because it’s not level, but after some rearranging and trying different things, I usually find a look I’m happy with.